Updated 27.02.24

 Essential oils and natural preservatives are among those ingredients that may cause sensitisation in some people and it is imperative therefore that you follow the supplier or manufacturer recommended usage limits in order to make safe cosmetic products.

-Measuring the pH of a product is a simple step that must not be missed out when you formulate your homemade skincare as it is crucial for the safety of a product.
+Measuring and adjusting the pH of a product is a simple step that must not be missed out when you formulate your homemade skincare as it is crucial for the safety of a product.

 You don’t need a high-tech pH meter in order to measure the pH of your products; you can use pH strips, which are easily available and affordable, as you start out formulating homemade skincare for personal use.